SMAPPNYU/pysmap/README.md

 dataset = SmappDataset(collection_regex='(^data$|^tweets$|^tweets_\d+$)', ['bson'], ['json'], ['mongo', 'superhost.bio.nyu.edu', 27574, smappReadWriteUserName, 'PASSWORD', 'GERMANY_ELECTION_2015_Nagler'])
 ```

-`regex` - regex stands for 'regular expression' its the way programmers pattern match on words, so regex inputs for SmappDataset allow you to pattern match data sources
+`regex` - regex stands for 'regular expression' its the way programmers pattern match on words, so regex inputs for SmappDataset allow you to pattern match data sources, you must use regex type input patterns or lists+collections+datasets as inputs you cannot use both

 `collection_regex` - this is required, to grab all collections named tweets_X (backwards compatiblilty) use `(^tweets$|^tweets_\d+$)` for new/regular collections use `(^data$)` or `(^data$|^tweets$|^tweets_\d+$)` for compatilibly backwards and forwards, if you have a different naming convention you can use a regex to match for that.